This is a summary of my YouTube Video, you can watch the whole piece linked at the bottom of the blog post.

 I realized that I needed to take a step back, and just observe, enjoy, learn, and absorb as much as possible, allowing myself to take the time to explore and practice my craft.
 Nobody is telling you to not take action and to be a background character in the film of your life.

-But sometimes we do need to take that step back, and just observe life, people, moments, interactions.
+But sometimes we do need to take that step back, and just observe life, people, moments, and interactions.
 And this becomes really obvious in places like airports where you can observe a wide range of emotions.
 Saying goodbye to a loved one, or people welcoming their loved ones with joy in their arms.

 I do think we need to be able to observe and identify these great moments and create memories as well.